mojimoon/DSFANet/README.md

 - `run_experiments.sh`
 - `run_web.sh`

-It is also possible to run the experiments directly with the web dashboard backend (skip the `run_experiments` step), refer to the [Running the Web Dashboard](#running-the-web-dashboard) section below.
+It is also possible to run the experiments directly with the web dashboard backend (skip the `run_experiments` step) or run in the web dashboard interactively, refer to the [Running the Web Dashboard](#running-the-web-dashboard) section below.

 For more information on one-liner scripts and parameters, refer to the [One-Liner Scripts Command Reference](#one-liner-scripts-command-reference) section below.